discordjs/guide/guide/command-handling/adding-features.md

 ## Reloading commands

-When writing your commands, you may find it tedious to restart bot every time you want to test even slightest change in your code.
-However, if you have a command handler, reloading commands can be done with a single command.
+When writing your commands, you may find it tedious to restart your bot every time you want to test even the slightest change in your code.
+However, if you have a command handler, reloading commands can be done with a single bot command.

-Create new command file and paste in the usual format:
+Create a new command file and paste in the usual format:

 ```js
 module.exports = {